 Top Tips to Getting Hired at FDM Group

 FDM will want to see you are genuinely enthusiastic about a career specifically with them.
 Demonstrating a passion for FDM's unique proposition, including its company mission and values is integral to succeeding in the recruitment process.
 Ensure you are embodying these values throughout each stage of the application.

 Carry Out Mock Interviews

-FDM Group have several online resources with commonly asked questions for all stages of personal interviews, get familiar with these and practice your answers.
-Perhaps ask a friend or family member to help you prepare and shake away nerves by conducting mock phone, video and face to face interviews with them.
+FDM Group has several online resources with commonly asked questions for all stages of personal interviews, get familiar with these and practice your answers.
+Perhaps ask a friend or family member to help you prepare and shake away nerves by conducting mock phone, video, and face-to-face interviews with them.

 Prepare yourself by taking practice sample tests.
 Take the tests under timed conditions as you would for the real assessments - this will get you accustomed to the time pressure and questions faced in actual tests.
 Reviewing your answers after completing a test will identify areas for improvement.

 Throughout the recruitment process, you will be reviewed amongst several other candidates.
 Whilst you don't want to be overbearing, you must show the ability to hold yourself in group scenarios and demonstrate the level of confidence and motivation it takes to be a successful academy member.